Skip to main content

 Selection Criteria

-• Bucket has object in one or more of those storage class: Standard, Standard Infrequent Access (SIA) or One-Zone Infrequent Access (ZIA)
+• Bucket has objects in one or more of those storage class: Standard, Standard Infrequent Access (SIA) or One-Zone Infrequent Access (ZIA)

 • Bucket has no objects in Express One Zone storage class